kubevirt/monitoring/docs/runbooks/LowVirtOperatorCount.md

 ## Meaning

-This alert is triggered when there is only one virt-operator pod that is running in `Ready` state in the past 10 minutes.
+This alert is triggered when there is only one virt-operator pod that is running in `Ready` state in the past hour.

 ## Impact